-Are you looking for new flavours to expand your culinary horizons?
+Are you looking for new flavors to expand your culinary horizons?
 If so, the lemon plum is a must for your produce list and as luck would have it, we’re just about to enter lemon plum season!

 A Lemon What?